Pricing Blog Compare Glossary

 Frequently Asked Questions

 MX (Mail Exchange) records are DNS entries that specify which mail servers are responsible for receiving email on behalf of your domain.
 Without MX records, your domain cannot receive email.
-They're essential for email delivery and are checked by sending mail servers to determine where to route messages.
+They are essential for email delivery and are checked by sending mail servers to determine where to route messages.

 MX priority determines the order in which mail servers are tried.
 LOWER numbers = HIGHER priority.
 For example, priority 10 is tried before priority 20.
 If the highest priority server (lowest number) is unavailable, the sending server tries the next priority level.
 This provides failover and redundancy for email delivery.